MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

 #### Manual configuration of the RMI port on Apache Tomcat
 By default, the Ant tasks modify the **setenv.bat** file or the **setenv.sh** file to open the RMI port.
 If you prefer to open the RMI port manually, add the **tomcatSetEnvConfig** attribute with the value as false to the `<jmx>` element of the **installmobilefirstadmin**, **updatemobilefirstadmin**, and **uninstallmobilefirstadmin** tasks.

+## Installing the MobileFirst Server components manually
+You can also install the MobileFirst Server components to your application server manually.
+The following topics provide you the complete information to guide you through the installing process of the components on the supported applications in production.